RuckerGauge/blePeripheral/README.md

     ![pic7](./pics/pairMsg.PNG)
 ---
-That’s it your bound to your iPhone and off and running.
+That’s it, your bound to your iPhone and off and running.
 However, there is one big bug I’m currently working on.
 If you restart your raspberry Pi after bonding with an iPhone it will not be able to communicate whit the phone once the phone’s bluetooth address changes.
 To work around this type `sudo systemctl restart bluetooth` after your Pi has booted back up.
 Then restart your node app and your iPhone will be able to connect as a bound device.